 - attempt to resolve issues (as per Section 73).

 Under processes for resolving issues, reps also have the power to:

 While these powers are generally restricted to the rep's DWG, a rep may exercise these powers if there is an immediate risk in another DWG, or a member of another DWG seeks the rep's assistance, AND it is not feasible for the rep to refer the matter to that DWG's rep.

 Obligations of employers to OHS reps (Section 69)

 There are certain obligations that employers have to reps under Section 69.
 These are to allow the rep:

 - access to information relating to actual or potential hazards

-- access to information relating to the health and safety of DWG members (this must be either in a form that does not identify an individual OR if it does, then with the permission of that individual)
+- access to information relating to the health and safety of DWG members (if this is MEDICAL information, then this must be either in a form that does not identify an individual OR if it does, then with the permission of that individual)

 - to be present at an interview between a DWG member and an inspector and/or the employer

 - to take such time off with pay as is necessary to exercise his/her powers, or to attend an accredited training course (in addition to courses under S67)

 - provide such other facilities and assistance as are necessary to enable the rep to exercise his/her powers